-Site area: Approx 0.5ha
+Site Area: Approx 0.5ha

 Current Use: Agricultural field

 Flood Risk: Surface water and ground water

+Surface water flooding and potential for groundwater emergence

-- 9.244 The site is located in the north-west of the village.
+9.259 The site is located in the north-west of the village.
 The site is a portion of a larger agricultural field.
 The site is located between two existing housing estates and tennis courts.
 The elevation of the site rises notably from west to east.
 The site is located in a sensitive position in the wider open landscape.
-A landscape and visual impact assessment will be required to inform the site layout and design.
+A LVIA will be required to inform the site layout and design.
 Existing mature trees should be safeguarded.
-The northern and eastern boundaries of the site should include suitable new hedgerows and biodiversity improvements. - 9.245 A new vehicular access should be facilitated from Long Priors an adjacent residential road.
-A new pedestrian access should be provided linking the site with the adjacent recreation ground to improve pedestrian permeability in a part of the village with a number of culde-sacs, and link through to the Public Right of Way to the west of Long Priors.
+The northern and eastern boundaries of the site should include suitable new hedgerows and biodiversity improvements.

+9.260 A new vehicular access should be facilitated from Long Priors, an adjacent residential road.
+A new pedestrian access should be provided linking the site with the adjacent recreation ground to improve pedestrian permeability in a part of the village with a number of cul-de-sacs, and link through to the PRoW to the west of Long Priors.
 The lowermost part of the site adjacent to the existing access and the wider road network in the vicinity are at risk of surface water flooding.
 Climate change may increase this risk over the lifetime of the development.
-Groundwater emergence is also most likely towards the western lower part of the site.
-The Level 1 Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and the suitability and design of SuDS. - 9.246 Development proposals should therefore be informed by the following evidence studies: - Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan; - Flood Risk Assessment: - Highways Assessment; - Hydrogeological Survey; - Landscape and Visual Impact Assessment; and - Surface Water and Groundwater Flood Risk Assessment.
+Groundwater emergence is also most likely towards the western lower part of the FRA and the suitability and design of SuDS.

+9.261 Development proposals should therefore be informed by the following evidence studies:

+- Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan;

+- FRA;

+- Highways Assessment;

+- Hydrogeological Survey;

+- LVIA; and

+- Surface Water and Groundwater FRA.

-Allocation Policy SD96: Land at Long Priors, West Meon
+Allocation Policy SD92: Land at Long Priors, West Meon (see map pg 261)